Windows and views

 If you hover over one of the marks on the scrollbar area, the code lens will show the code around that mark:

-There are some standard editor actions available via pressing ^ in Xcode.
+There are some standard editor actions available via pressing Control in Xcode.
 AppCode doesn’t have direct counterparts for these actions, but most of them can be accomplished in a slightly different way:

 Recent files popup